Hormonal imbalance symptoms range from unexplained weight changes to persistent fatigue. Here’s what to look out for and how to find relief.

 What is a hormonal imbalance?

-Hormones are your body’s chemical messengers, orchestrating everything from metabolism and growth to mood and reproduction.
-When hormones fall out of balance—either you have too much or too little of a certain hormone—it can affect virtually every system in your body.
+Hormones are your body's chemical messengers, coordinating essential functions from metabolism and growth to mood regulation and reproduction.
+When these messengers fall out of balance, producing too much or too little of a specific hormone, virtually every system in your body can be affected.

-- Thyroid disorders: when your thyroid produces too much hormone (hyperthyroidism) or too little (hypothyroidism)
+- Thyroid disorders occur when your thyroid produces excessive hormone (hyperthyroidism) or insufficient amounts (hypothyroidism), disrupting metabolism and energy levels.

-- Estrogen or progesterone imbalances: which can affect menstrual cycles, fertility, and mood
+- Estrogen or progesterone imbalances affect menstrual cycles, fertility, mood stability, and even bone health.

-And some hormonal imbalances are totally natural.
-Life transitions like puberty, pregnancy, and menopause can involve significant hormonal shifts that can knock your hormones out of whack.
+Certain hormonal shifts are completely natural.
+Life transitions like puberty, pregnancy, perimenopause, and menopause involve dramatic hormonal changes that can temporarily throw your system off balance.

 >>RELATED: When Does Menopause Start?
 Age, Symptoms, and Tests